Brendon Goddard

-Brendon Goddard (born 20 May 1985) is a former professional Australian rules footballer who played for St Kilda and Essendon in the Australian Football League (AFL).
+Brendon James Goddard (born 20 May 1985) is a former professional Australian rules footballer who played for St Kilda and Essendon in the Australian Football League (AFL).
 He played for the St Kilda Football Club from 2003 to 2012, then with Essendon from 2013 to 2018.

 He was the captain of Essendon during the 2016 season.

 Early life

 Goddard was raised in Traralgon, Victoria, and later attended Caulfield Grammar School as a boarder.
 He was an accomplished sportsman, co-captaining the school's First XVIII football team and co-captaining the First XI cricket team as a batsman and pace bowler.